35 Types of Careers In Medicine You May Consider

 A medical assistant career is an avenue for you to both practice clinical and administrative duties.

 The clinical aspect is the assistance of a physician and taking of patient vital signs.
-You will also have some administrative duties such as scheduling of appointments and recording of patient information.
+You will also have some administrative duties such as scheduling appointments and recording patient information.

-You may be required to work in the hospitals, physician’s office, specialist office, and other medical institutions.
+You may be required to work in hospitals, physician’s office, specialist office, and other medical institutions.

 34. Medical Research and Development